National Evaluation System for health Technology Coordinating Center (NESTcc) Selects Inaugural Governing Committee | Business Wire

 Its members represent NEST’s diverse stakeholders, including patients,

-clinicians, medical device industry, regulators, health systems.
+clinicians, medical device industry, regulators, health systems, and

 payers.
 The Committee’s first priority is to select NEST demonstration